Palexer/vocabulary-trainer/README.md

 ### Windows

-- Download the exe file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and execute it.
+- Download the .exe file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and execute it.

 ### Linux